• Skip to primary navigation

 Why It’s Family-Friendly

-Pat’s Peak offers childcare for the non-skiing tots ages four months to six years old, though this is not being offered for the 2021-22 season for kids under age 3.
+Pat’s Peak offers childcare for the non-skiing tots ages 4 months to 6 years old.
 Children ages 3-6 can participate in Cub’s Club with an advanced reservation booked online.

-Their ski and ride lessons are available for kids three years to 14 years old.
+Their ski and ride lessons are available for kids 3 to 14 years old.

-With 50% of their ski areas listed as novice, this is a great resort for kids to learn to ski.
-They also have 20% intermediate and 20% advanced, so for more experienced teens or adults, there are slopes to challenge you while the younger kids are in lessons.
+With 50% of the ski areas listed as novice, this is a great resort for kids to learn to ski.
+The ski area also has 20% intermediate and 20% advanced, so for more experienced teens or adults, there are slopes to challenge you while the younger kids are in lessons.

 What I like about Pat’s Peak is that this resort has been family-owned for 55 years.
 They also offer homemade food in their lodge cafeterias and pub.
 Now that is something this mama can get behind!
 This resort is great for preschoolers to teens and anyone learning to ski, or anyone looking for a family-friendly ski resort close to Boston.